SnowyMouse/invader/CONTRIBUTING.md

 This applies to how markdown files are created and edited.

 - Capitalize the first letter of headings as well as any proper noun
-    - Do not use title case (e.g. write "Coding conventions" instead of "Coding Conventions")
+    - Do not use title case (e.g., write "Coding conventions" instead of "Coding Conventions")
 - Markdown file lines must be no more than 80 characters in length unless it is part of code, or it is a URL on the bottom of the page.